Aranmanai

-Aranmanai is a 2014 Indian Tamil-language comedy horror film directed by Sundar C. Produced by Vision i Medias, and distributed by Sri Thenandal Films and Red Giant Movies, it is the first film in the Aranmanai film series.
-Loosely based on Aayiram Jenmangal (1978), the film features an ensemble cast including Sundar, Vinay, Santhanam, Hansika Motwani, Andrea Jeremiah, Raai Laxmi, Kovai Sarala, Manobala, Chitra Lakshmanan and Nithin Sathya.
+Aranmanai is a 2014 Indian Tamil-language comedy horror film directed by Sundar C. Produced by Vision i Medias, it is the first film in the Aranmanai series.
+Loosely based on Aayiram Jenmangal (1978), the film features an ensemble cast including Sundar, Vinay, Santhanam, Hansika Motwani, Andrea Jeremiah, and Raai Laxmi.
 In the film, a family returns to their hometown to sell their ancestral palace, but their arrival is marked by supernatural events, and a relative of the family decides to uncover the truth.

-Aranmanai began production by the end of September 2013. and released on 19 September 2014 to mostly positive reviews from critics and grossed ₹64 at the box office and becomes a commercial success and one of the highest grossing Tamil film of the year.
-Due to its success, an installment titled Aranmanai 2, with most of the cast from the first film, was released on 29 January 2016.
+Filming for Aranmanai took place between September 2013 and January 2014, while post-production took place over the next several months.
+The film was released on 19 September 2014 and became a commercial success.
+The first of three successors, Aranmanai 2 was released 2016.